Self-Supervised Depth and Ego-Motion Estimation for Monocular Thermal Video Using Multi-Spectral Consistency Loss: Experimental Results

 \subsection{Implementation Details}

-{\bf Dataset generation.} In order to train depth and pose networks with the proposed learning method, it is essential to select a proper dataset that contains thermal images, RGB images, pose GT, depth GT, and calibration results.
-The satisfactory dataset, among the recently proposed dataset including thermal data~\cite{bijelic2020seeing,li2019segmenting, khattak2020keyframe, treible2017cats, choi2018kaist,shivakumar2019pst900,dai2020dataset,alee-2019-icra-ws}, is a ViViD dataset~\cite{alee-2019-icra-ws}.
-The ViViD dataset provides multi-modal sensor data streams, including a thermal camera, an RGB-D camera, an event camera, an IMU, VICON, and a Lidar.
-The dataset consists of indoor and outdoor sequences with different illumination and motion conditions; the indoor set consists of static, moderate, and dynamic motion with global, local, varying, and dark illumination conditions, the outdoor set consists of only static motion with day and night condition.
-We generate the indoor and outdoor depth GT in the thermal camera coordinate by transforming RGB-D sensor and Lidar sensor data with extrinsic parameters.
+{\bf ViViD dataset~\cite{alee-2019-icra-ws}.} In order to train depth and pose networks based on the proposed learning method, it is essential to have a proper dataset that contains raw thermal images, RGB images, pose Ground-Truth(GT) labels, depth GT labels, and calibration results.
+The satisfactory dataset, among the recently proposed datasets~\cite{treible2017cats, choi2018kaist, bijelic2020seeing, khattak2020keyframe, kim2018multispectral, alee-2019-icra-ws}, is the ViViD dataset~\cite{alee-2019-icra-ws}, which provides multi-modal sensor data streams, including a thermal camera, an RGB-D camera, an event camera, an IMU, VICON, and a Lidar.
+The dataset consists of 10 indoor and 4 outdoor sequences with different illumination and motion conditions; the indoor set consists of slow, aggressive, and unstable motion with global, local, varying, and dark illumination, the outdoor set consists of only slow motion with day and night conditions.

+{\bf Dataset generation.} However, the dataset is provided in the form of a ROSbag.
+We conduct pre-processing to generate training and testing datasets.
+We generate the indoor and outdoor depth GT labels in the thermal image coordinate system by transforming RGB-D and Lidar sensor data with extrinsic parameters.
 The indoor and outdoor pose GT are transformed from VICON and Lidar SLAM~\cite{shan2018lego} results.
-Training set and testing set of the indoor and outdoor datasets are divided with illumination conditions; the training set includes global, local, and day-time conditions and the testing set includes local, dark, and night-time conditions.
-The detailed dataset generation process and training/testing set division are described in the supplementary material.
+The training/test dataset configurations are shown in~\tabref{tab:dataset}.